darwino/darwino-documentation/Developer Guide/Important Concepts 4. HttpClient.md

 _formatText("JSON Store User: {0}",r2);

 ```
-The Darwino HttpClient is built on top of the platform's own client; the developer doesn’t have to worry about the underlying HTTP client (for Apache, regular JVM client, OkHttp).
+The Darwino HttpClient is built on top of the platform's own client; the developer doesn’t have to worry about the specifics of the underlying HTTP client.

 The HttpClient also handles GZIP, ChunkedPost, and multi-part MIME.